MParrar/auth-app/README.md

 Reduce the need for managing sensitive data like JWT secrets and passwords manually.
 Auth0 also supports using cookies (httpOnly and Secure cookies) for storing authentication tokens, which is a more secure approach than using local storage.
 This helps prevent XSS attacks and enhances security for session management.

-## Improved Testing Coverage
+### Improved Testing Coverage

-Expand test coverage for both backend and frontend to include:
+Expand test coverage for both backend and frontend.
-Integration tests for APIs.
-End-to-end tests for critical user workflows.
-Consider tools like Playwright or Cypress for frontend E2E tests.
-## Environment Configuration for Multiple Stages
+### Environment Configuration for Multiple Stages

 Enhance the deployment pipeline to support multiple environments (e.g., development, staging, production) with separate configurations for each environment.